lizhuo-edu/lizhuo-edu.github.io/index.md

 ## Research Interests

-My research is mainly about Reinforcement Learning (RL), including the RL sample efficiency, reliability, Security, Privacy, etc. I am glad to discuss and collaborate with researchers interested in the above topics.
+My research is mainly about Reinforcement Learning (RL), including the RL sample efficiency, reliability, Security, Privacy, etc. I am glad to discuss and collaborate with researchers interested to the above topics.

 ## News and Updates